ortizdavid/go-nopain/_examples/README.md

 # examples
- Basic exmaples for each package.
-Some examples comming from Chat GPT
+ Basic exmaples for each package